bkammerling/ubuild-jekyll/wunder_collections/_drafts/interview-game-changing-hands-on-services-for-maas-providers.md

 - shared mobility
 - fleet services
 author: []
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Find Out More About The Wunder Marketplace
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: Get ahead of the competition with the Wunder Marketplace — the world’s first mobility marketplace connected to our stable and scalable mobility platform.
-cta_link: []
+cta_link: pages/marketplace/partner.md
 title: "[Interview] Game-Changing Hands-on Services for MaaS Providers"
-publish_date:
+publish_date: 2021-03-15 00:00:00 +0000
 featured_image: ''
-excerpt: ''
+excerpt: _Today we’re hearing from_ [_Conrad Schlenkhoff_](https://www.linkedin.com/in/conrad-schlenkhoff/)_,
+  COO at_ [_Ben Fleet Services_](https://www.benfleetservices.com/)_, one of our Wunder
+  Marketplace partners.
+Conrad is responsible for the operations and product development at Ben.
+In this interview, he talks about their approach to MaaS services and what it means for them to be “hands-on”._
 share_image: ''
 sticky: false
 hidden: false